 The Toolchain Sprawl Problem in Neocloud Infrastructure

-This is where toolchain sprawl becomes a real issue.
+Consequently, toolchain sprawl emerges as a severe operational bottleneck.
 Instead of making work easier, using too many disconnected tools can slow teams down and make routine changes harder to manage.
-Different systems may handle the same task in different ways, which creates confusion and increases the chance of mistakes.
-Small startups and massive enterprises alike struggle with overlapping cloud platforms that hurt operational agility, particularly when managing distributed GPU clusters across providers.
+Different systems may handle the same task in different ways, which creates confusion, complicates infrastructure management, and increases the chance of mistakes.

 Neocloud Infrastructure vs. Traditional Cloud

-How Itential Approaches Infrastructure Coordination?
+How Itential Approaches Infrastructure Coordination

 Itential focuses on helping enterprises connect systems instead of replacing them.
 That matters for organizations working across a limited set of vendors while also trying to support older systems and newer platforms at the same time.